-(q) Earnings per share information
+(p) Earnings per share information

-Basic earnings per share is computed by dividing net income by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share is computed by dividing net income by the weighted average number of shares outstanding, adjusted for the dilutive effect of stock options and unvested restricted stock awards.
-See Note 8 for more information on the computation of earnings per share.
+Basic earnings per common share is computed by dividing net income by the weighted average number of common shares outstanding for the period.
+Diluted earnings per common share is computed by dividing net income by the weighted average number of shares outstanding, adjusted for the dilutive effect of unvested restricted stock awards ("RSA's").
+See Note 9 for more information on the computation of earnings per share.

-(r) Investments
+(q) Investments